EducationNC/EdNC-2019-theme/wp-content/plugins/popup-builder/readme.txt

 == Changelog ==

+= Version 3.41- 3.42 =
+* Added new shortcodes which can be used inside the Newsletter
+* PHP > 7 notices fixed
+* Code optimization and typo fixes

+= Version 3.4 =
+* Popup Builder post type removed from Yoast sitemap and other SEO plugins.
+* Custom JS variable improvements.
+* Bug fixed related to PHP version notice.
+* Bug fixed related to page level cookie.
+* Popup speed optimization.
+* Bug fixed related to page scrolling when the pages moves up.
+* New extension added Age Restriction popup.

 = Version 3.3 =
 * Popup preview fixes.
-* Improvement: If the popup is setup on the Link and the popup opening condition doesn’t meet the current state, the default Link functionality will be triggered.
+* Improvement: If the popup is setup on the Link and the popup opening condition doesn't meet the current state, the default Link functionality will be triggered.
 * Added a Button element inside the WP editor.
 * Fix: Mobile landscape issue, in all cases the popup sizes will be changed, if the window orientation is changed (mobile/desktop).
 * Completely works with almost all page builders.